 smartgeber Logo

-Rocky Linux is based on the RPM package management system, aligning with other RPM-based distributions.
-Learn how it fits into the Linux ecosystem and its similarities to other systems.
+Rocky Linux is based on the RPM package management system, similar to other RPM-based distributions like CentOS and Fedora.
+It fits into the Linux ecosystem by providing a community-supported, stable alternative to CentOS, with a focus on enterprise-level performance and compatibility.

 Is Rocky Linux RPM or Debian?